 “This must be grace: to love someone deeply enough to do the hard things, even when that person didn’t want to be loved.”

-After thirteen years of family dysfunction and abuse, Bri is left with tattered trust.
-She is heartbroken when she and her younger three siblings end up in foster care, and she is forced to deal with her own depression and loneliness; the very things that caused her mother to slip deeply into her alcohol addictions years ago.
+After fourteen years of this family dysfunction, she and her younger three siblings end up in foster care, where she battles with depression and loneliness – the very things that caused her mother to slip deeply into her alcohol addictions years ago.

-As she drifts through the unfairness of a shattered heart, Bri meets an unexpected last chance at hope.
+As she drifts through the unfairness of a shattered heart, Bri meets one unexpected last chance at hope.
 Cautious and skeptical, she slowly realizes the truth about her past.

 Note from the author:

 Growing up, I met more than forty foster children who came to live under my parents’ care.
 They are each unique and beautiful individuals, and I hope to share a small glimpse into the realities that many of them have experienced.
 This book is special, because it tells the stories of real people; people who have been through and survivedcircumstances that should never happen.
 They are strong, and they are beautiful.
 And their stories deserve to be told.

 You don’t have to know anything about foster care to read this book.
 It’s packed full of relatable situations like these:

 - redemption and learning to trust again

 Stay in touch via my email list to be the first to hear updates and news!

 Images to share from #MoreToMeBook (feel free to use!)